neo-project/docs/en-us/node/gui.md

 #### Trade

-Carries out online asset exchange between two parties, where both parties have to confirm before successful exchange of assets can occur.
+Carries out online asset exchange between two parties, where both parties have to confirm before the successful exchange of assets can occur.

 #### Signature

 Signing of information, is to signify confirmation of the information by the signer.
-For transactions involving equity allocation and transfer of assets, the signature is required proof of consent by the parties involved.
+For transactions involving equity allocation and transfer of assets, the signature is required as proof of consent by the parties involved.

 #### Registered assets